LukeMS/keltor/rst/index.rst

 Signal Networks
 ****************

-`Fellice`_ has the two largest signal networks in the Middle Lands.
+`Fellice`_ has the two largest signal networks in the `Middle Lands`_.
 The largest is the Central System, a network of signal towers that run the length of the kingdom.
 It is used only for military purposes and operated by military personnel.
 Should a settlement be attacked or be in imminent danger of attack they can send a runner to the nearest tower which sends a signal for military aid.
 The towers are equipped with horns, gongs, mirrors, and large signal lanterns to transmit coded messages between towers as the situation requires.
 A signal lantern is basically a bullseye lantern with a shutter that one can flip open and closed very quickly.
 This allows the operator to flash a coded message using something like a Morse code.
 If it's a clear night they use the lanterns, a foggy day means horns and gongs, a sunny day is mirrors, and so on.
 Each tower is no more than five miles apart and there are 129 of them.
 They mostly follow the imperial roads.
 A complex protocol is used for messages to ensure accuracy and validate authenticity.

 Because exercises are common, they are adept at quickly relaying messages with the protocol.
 It is easily possible for a signal to be relayed to the Hub in Murath from anywhere in the system in just a few hours.

 The second largest system is used by the towers on the `Winter Wall`_.
 While they are not operated by the same people they use the same signal methods.
 Their message protocol is less complex but it is only used by the Winter Guard for their own purposes so it doesn't need the same flexibility as the one used by the Central System.
 A signal can run the length of the wall, 114 miles, in an hour.

 Finally, signal networks are often employed by a city's guard.
 For most cities, whistles or bells carried by guard patrols are common.
 In larger cities, the city guard towers use mirrors and/or signal lanterns.
 These systems are much cruder than the Central System or what is used on the `Winter Wall`_ but they can get by with that.
 A city's guard will most often only use these signals to request more guards rather than for complex two-way message exchange.
-There are exceptions, for example Balashar.
+There are exceptions, for example `Balashar`_.
 Their guard towers are equipped with a mirror/lantern signal system and their protocol is complex enough that they can use signals to relay orders to every guard in the city in a handful of minutes.
 Everything from guard movement and dispersal to status bulletins and special reports can be transmitted.
 Spells and Magic Items Magic is not a common means of sending communiques.
 For that reason it is not the backbone of the communication network that it could be.
 Outside of the major cities, magic is not even an option in most cases.
 That being said, for emergencies most settlements will have at least a one-shot method of Animal Messenger if they don't know of a local caster able to do it.
 Why is it like this?
 Just as with warfare, users of magic do not wish to be forced into servitude and have their abilities abused and perverted.
 In some cases the Arcane Syndicate will provide spell casting services but it would have to be for a good reason.
 Below is a list of spells that are, in some way, useful for communication.
 This is by no stretch of the imagination a complete list.

 * **Animal Messenger**: Sends a tiny animal (commonly a hawk, owl or raven) to a spot.
 It can carry a small message tube.
 50gp